JustKing2610/Project-Bioinformatics-differential-splicing-analysis-anopheles-gambiae/README.md

 # Alternative splicing analysis of chemosensory genes from antennae and maxillary palps in anopheles colluzzi and quadriannulatus

-An overview of the tools, scripts and commands used to recreate this pipeline
+An overview of the tools, scripts and commands used to create this pipeline

 ## Description